d2l-ai/d2l-vi/chapter_computational-performance/async-computation_vn.md

 A slightly simplified interaction between the Python front-end thread and the C++ back-end thread can be summarized as follows:
 -->

-Ta có thể tổng kết ngắn gọn lại tương tác giữa luồng front-end Python và luồng back-end C++ như sau:
+Ta có thể tóm tắt đơn giản sự tương tác giữa luồng front-end Python và luồng back-end C++ như sau:

 <!--
 1. The front-end orders the back-end to insert the calculation task `y = x + 1` into the queue.